IsThatFearny/quartz/content/Economics/Monetary Policy Revision.md

 #### **Forward Guidance**

-When the Central Bank announces to markets that it intends to keep interest rates at a certain level until a fixed point the future.
+When the Central Bank announces to markets that it intends to keep interest rates at a certain level until a fixed point in the future.

 </br>

 #### **Funding for Lending (2012-2018)**

 A scheme to boost bank lending.
 Commercial banks were able to borrow even more cheaply from the Bank of England, which allowed them to give cheap loans for firms and consumers

 </br>